I Let My Sister Study More Than Me So She Could Ruin My Family's Life Just To Get Married

 He told me there were policemen at our house.
 They were there to arrest my parents because apparently my sister had filed a complaint, which said they weren't letting her get married to a guy who hailed from a Dalit family.
 I was shocked out of my wits.
 I had moved to Chennai just three weeks ago.
 Everything was fine until then.
 Technically I was too lost in my arrangements of moving to Chennai.
 Also, my sister had started working at an IT company in Gurgaon six months back.
 She already fell in love with a guy who she wanted to marry, a Dalit boy.
 If this wasn't funny enough...

 Because my parents refused the marriage proposal, my sweet sister mentioned my name in the FIR too.
 I was charged in a case where I wasn't involved.
-I had no idea what had happened in the family in the time I was gone, I just knew I had been charged by my own sister for no fault of mine.Share
+I had no idea what had happened in the family in the time I was gone, I just knew I had been charged by my own sister for no fault of mine.Share this quote

 My cousin asked me not to call my parents or pick up any of their calls.
 I was too lost in the moment so I called one of my friends who runs a grocery shop near my place.
 I asked him to go to my place on the pretext of a home delivery and figure out what was happening.
 Meanwhile, all my calls to my sister were being rejected.
 My friend called me later that night and told me that my father had been arrested and my mother, hospitalised.
 A few days later, Delhi Police arrested me from my college and took me into custody.